NathanBurns3/NathanBurns3/README.md

 ## About Me:

 - 👨🏼‍💻 I'm a Software Development Student at the University of Cincinnati
-- 🚀 I just finished my [portfolio] site and I'm currently working on some personal projects (check out some of my repositories!)
+- 🚀 Check out my [portfolio] site!
+I'm also working on some personal projects - check out some of my repositories!
 - 🤖 I want to learn more about automation and how I can use it on some of my daily tasks to make life easier
 - 📆 I just finished working at London Computer Systems as a Software Developer Intern
 - 📧 How to reach out to me: nate10nate@gmail.com